 In 1965 Graham began making art himself.
 In the first decade he created mainly conceptual art: works for periodicals, articles, films, performances, video, mirror and space installations.
 Taking his departure in Post-minimalist strategies, since then he has worked primarily with architectural models and pavilion design.

 Today Graham lives and works in New York.

 From 1965 until today Graham has participated in a large number of group and solo exhibitions.
 The venues include Museum of Modern Art in New York (1970), Musée d'Art Moderne de la Ville de Paris (1974), Institute of Contemporary Art in London and Kunsthalle Basel, both in 1976, Stedelijk Van Abbemuseum in Eindhoven (1977), Documenta 7 in Kassel (1982), Kunsthalle Bern (1983) Centre Georges Pompidou in Paris (1985), Museo Nacional Centro de Arte Reina Sofia in Madrid (1987), the Whitney Biennial in New York the same year, Kunstverein in Munich (1989), Dia Center for the Arts in New York (1991), Documenta IX in Kassel (1992), Rooseum in Malmö (1993), Museum für Gegenwartskunst in Basel (1996), Solomon R. Guggenheim Museum in New York (2000) and KIASMA in Helsinki (2001).

-Dan Graham is represented in museums all over the world, including herunder San Francisco Museum of Modern Art, Dia Center for the Art: Chelsea, Fotomuseum Winterthur, Walker Art Center i Minneapolis, Laumeier Sculpture Park i St. Louis, Generali Foundation i Wien og Tate Gallery i London.
+Graham is represented in museums all over the world, including San Francisco Museum of Modern Art, Dia Center for the Art: Chelsea, Fotomuseum Winterthur, Walker Art Center in Minneapolis, Laumeier Sculpture Park in St. Louis, Generali Foundation in Vienna and Tate Gallery in London.